-If you are not performing SGA, we then decides if your medically determinable physical or mental impairment or combination of impairments is "severe".
+If you are not performing SGA, we then decide if your medically determinable physical or mental impairment or combination of impairment is "severe".
 An impairment is considered severe if it significantly limits your physical or mental ability to do basic work activities.

 Examples of basic work activities are: